Skip to main content

 Is your Sycamore property tax assessment too high?

-The median home in Sycamore is valued at $64,000, producing an estimated annual tax bill of $818 at Turner County's 3.196% combined rate.
+The median home in Sycamore is valued at $64,000, and the typical homeowner pays about $918 per year in property tax (Census ACS 2024), based on Turner County's 3.196% combined millage applied to 40% of fair market value after exemptions.
 That means the typical Sycamore homeowner spends 2.34% of household income on property taxes alone.
 If Turner County has overestimated your home's fair market value, you are paying more than you should.
 Georgia law guarantees that filing an appeal cannot increase your assessment, so there is no risk in checking.
 At $64,000, Sycamore home values are 34% below the Turner County median, 62% below Georgia's statewide median of $170,200, 79% below the national median of $318,000.

 How does Sycamore compare to other Turner County cities?